Supervising Attorney, Adoption Legal Clinic and Youth Court Clinic - School of Law

 Crystal was selected to present her legal research at the International Society of Family Law conference at Vrije Universiteit Amsterdam in Amsterdam, Netherlands.
 Her article, “When the Bough Breaks: Postmodern Approach to Redefining Family Law to Protect Children’s Rights in Marriage Equality and Same-Sex Adoption Legislation,” was published in an international law journal in May 2019.

 In addition to her legal practice and scholarship, Crystal continues her commitment to community service as Immediate Past President of the Board of Directors for the Children’s Advocacy Centers of Mississippi; member of the MS Commission on Children’s Justice’s new Website Development Oversight Committee; member of the Mississippi Bar Association; member of the American Bar Association; and member of the Advisory Board for the Mississippi State Department of Health Office Against Interpersonal Violence.
-Crystal’s domestic relations practice has connected her with intervention opportunities to help families support LGBTQ youth.
-As an ally, she serves on the American Civil Liberties Union LGBTQ Justice Project Advisory Board.
+Crystal serves on the American Civil Liberties Union Board of Directors.
 She is a former member of the Advisory Board for the Mississippi Volunteer Lawyers Project and a member of the Board of Directors for 200 Million Flowers adoption agency.
 Crystal founded a book club with the Metro Jackson Black Women Lawyers Association where they meet monthly to discuss literature curated by lawyers and judges.
 She also serves as the faculty advisor for MC Law’s Black Law Students Association.
 During her membership with Women for Progress Mississippi, Crystal coordinated and co-hosted the 2021 Jackson Mayoral Debate.

 - J.D., Mississippi College School of Law, Jackson, MS